 I was young and inexperienced.
 (That should serve as an excuse if I need one).
 No one told me when I read Leviticus at 19-years-old that I shouldn't fall in love it.
 Yes, you read that correctly - Leviticus.
 The book of the Torah that discusses pus, rashes, menstruation, rotting skin diseases, and has enough blood spatter from temple sacrifices to keep the team from CSI busy for another hundred episodes.
 Yes, that Leviticus.

-"I've got to talk to the rabbi," said a friend of mine studying for an adult Bat Mitzvah, "because I'm not reading anything from Leviticus."
+"I've got to talk to the rabbi," said a friend of mine studying for her adult bat mitzvah, "because I'm not reading anything from Leviticus."
 It's that kind of book, one that prompts strong reactions.
-Those who have a Leviticus reading for their Bar/Bat Mitzvah are said to have a "bad portion".
-On the biggest day of a Bar/Bat Mitzvah's young life, after the studying, planning the party, and relatives arriving from distance towns, in walks Leviticus, forcing some fresh faced youngster to stammer out the Hebrew words for 'unknown discharge from a bodily orifice' in front of friends and family.
+Those who have a Leviticus reading for their b'nai mitzvha (bar/bat mitzvah) are said to have a "bad portion".
+On the biggest day of b'nai mitzvah's young lives, after the studying, planning the party, and relatives arriving from distance towns, in walks Leviticus, forcing some fresh faced youngster to stammer out the Hebrew words for 'unknown discharge from a bodily orifice' in front of friends and family.

 Morbid curiosity maybe, but love?
 Really?